 We complete this section with a review and extension of students’ understanding of vectors.
 This is fun and gives you an imaginative new way of looking at geometry.

-We examine the analysis of data and will help you answer the following questions: If Bill Gates walks into a pub, what happens to the mean (average) income of the patrons there?
+We examine the analysis of data and will help you answer the following questions: if a billionaire walks into a pub, what happens to the mean (average) income of those present?
 What happens to the modal income?
 Importantly it also deals with the concept of variance or standard deviation, both of which are used by financial boffins to measure risk and volatility in the stock markets.
 In fact they will even sell you volatility if you have the appetite!
 This section also deals with the very important area of correlation and regression.
-For example, between the ages of zero to puberty, height is positively correlated to age; the older you are the taller you are.
-Does this mean that age causes height?
-If you have a good teacher (all at Ashbourne) they will help you understand why correlation is not causation.
-An example of the latter is (ironically): the more hours of private tuition students receives the worse their grades (negative correlation).
-Does this mean that teaching makes students stupid?
+Correlation is used a lot in the social sciences such as sociology, psychology or economics.
+For example life expectancy is positively correlated to average income (both go up at the same time) but negatively correlated to birth rates (go down as income goes up).
+You might like to think about whether correlation between things means the one thing causes the other.

 We review and advance your understanding of probability and in particular extend your facility with tree diagrams by teaching you binomial probability; for example how to calculate the probability of 17 heads in 20 tosses of a coin.
 This may sound boring but at least you will get to apply your knowledge of (1 + 2x)12 from the pure maths part of this course.
 But more importantly you will have a basis for deciding whether the coin is fair or not (probably not).
 This is called hypothesis testing and forms the basis of the scientific method for medicine, psychology and economics.